JakeHumphries/investment-service/README.md

 - Initially they can only invest in one fund (future support for multiple funds).
 - Customers must specify how much they want to invest.
 - When investing the amount must be greater than zero
-- Customers must have a unique ID for tracking investments.
 - Customers should be able to fetch their investment details: Fund name, Amount invested, Investment date
 - There should be an API to list all available funds.
 - Authentication is required using JWT tokens.